reflexer-labs/geb/src/test/fuzz/README.md

 echidna-test src/test/fuzz/<name of file>.sol --contract <Name of contract> --config src/test/fuzz/echidna.yaml
 ```

 Configs are in this folder (echidna.yaml).
-You can set the number of and depth of runs, number of total runs and

 The contracts in this folder are modified versions of the originals in the _src_ folder.
 They have assertions added to test for invariants, visibility of functions modified.
 Running the Fuzz against modified versions without the assertions is still possible, general properties on the Fuzz contract can be executed against unmodified contracts.

-Tests should only run one at a time because they interfere with each other.
+Tests were run one at a time because they interfere with each other.

 ## LiquidationEngine